tab0r/qtSphero/README.md

 # Computer vision

 This is not a field which particularly interests me, there are plenty of brilliant, talented, minds working on it, and the theory is too convoluted (heh) to really interest me.
 Thankfully, those brilliant, talented minds provide cool things like [SKImage](http://scikit-image.org/).
-In '''src/webcam_segmentation/py''' you'll find the methods I used, all very standard packages in the SKImage library.
+In ```src/webcam_segmentation/py``` you'll find the methods I used, all very standard packages in the SKImage library.
 With a filter and blob detection, I found the Sphero in the images reliably enough.
 The filtered image became my neural network inputs for some tests, and in other tests I just used the coordinate as inputs.

 | Equalizations | Histogram Equalizations | Contrast Adjustment |
 | --- | --- | --- |
 | ![eq](https://github.com/thetabor/Neural.Sphero/blob/master/image_processing/images/filtering/eq_test.png) | ![hist_eq](https://github.com/thetabor/Neural.Sphero/blob/master/image_processing/images/filtering/hist_eq_test.png) | ![contrast](https://github.com/thetabor/Neural.Sphero/blob/master/image_processing/images/filtering/contrast_adjustment.png) |

-Ultimately, gamma correction on a massively downsampled image provided a consistent enough reading for both neural network inputs and for scoring the agent.
+Ultimately, gamma correction (middle of right image) on a massively downsampled image provided a consistent enough reading for both neural network inputs and for scoring the agent.
 This brings us too...

 # Rewards and sparsity

+For the simulation models the agent receives rewards on [-1, 1] based on distance from the goal.
+This helped the agents learn faster than in other contexts, as each state had a distinct reward associated with it.
+In other domains, like the DeepMind network which plays Atari games, many actions have no rewards associated with them until the agent reaches an end state.
+This is called the *credit assignment problem*.
+If the agent receives rewards only at the end of the game, how can it tell which actions led to that reward?
+Reinforcement learners solve this through massive amounts of gameplay training, and the Q-function simply learns to implicitly calculate sequences of rewards.
+In simulation, I can avoid the credit assignment problem entirely with the reward function I've chosen.
+But, when I deploy that to Sphero, the CV algorithms aren't reliable enough to always give a reward, and sometimes give totally incorrect rewards.
+Without training an entirely new model just for scoring the RL model, there's no way around this, and the Sphero agent will have to work its way through the credit assignment problem through brute force.

 # Why reinforcement learning?

 While I struggled to get my RL agents to perform as well their supervised counterparts, their versatility is evident.
 As we can see above, the supervised learner achieves the results of the deterministic strategy, and no more.
 Notice how it even follows the 45 degree lines used by the deterministic strategy.
 Theoretically, our RL agent could find the shorter "straight line" path.
 Additionally, if you can achieve your results with a deterministic strategy, why bother with a neural network at all?

 More specifically, in the context of running a Sphero, a deterministic strategy is possible, assuming something very important.
 When a Sphero turns on, it makes its current heading the "zero" heading.
-Assuming we know that direction relative to....
+Assuming we know that direction relative to our image's notion of a "zero" heading, then getting the Sphero where we want it is deterministically possible.
+In fact, in ```src/deterministic_sphero.py``` you'll find my best efforts at doing exactly that.

+I did not get far.

+And that, is why reinforcement learning.

 # Base network architecture